 It is the charitable purpose and business intent of the Organization to have the funds advanced to an Implementing Partner's microfinance loan portfolio remaining in the project country.
 Accordingly, it is the policy of the Organization to record service contract payments for all project support areas, including seed funding for microfinance loan portfolios, as an expense in the year the payments are advanced.

-As a result, no microfinance loan portfolio receivables from the Implementing Partners are included in the statement of financial position of the Organization as at December 31, 2018.
-The contract payments are included as expenses in microfinance operations and microfinance expansion in the statement of operations.
+As a result, no microfinance loan portfolio receivables from the Implementing Partners are included in the statement of financial position of the Organization as at December 31, 2019.